Chair Casters for Hardwood Floors to Protect Your Office

 Oddly enough, office furniture companies almost always use the cheaper plastic materials for chair casters, regardless of the price of the chair.
 And honestly, we're not exactly sure why.
 For example, a quick look at office chairs on Amazon.com finds very similar wheels used for both the cheapest and the most expensive chairs.

-To highlight the point, here’s an example of the chair casters found on the low-cost “Amazon’s Choice” office chair, which comes in at just $40:
+To highlight the point, here’s an example of the chair casters found on a low-cost office chair, which comes in at just around $100:

 And here’s an example of the chair casters used for a high-end office chair (Herman Miller Aeron) that sells for around $1500: